microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``[[vk::binding(X[, Y])]]`` can be attached to global variables to specify the descriptor set as ``Y`` and binding number as ``X``.
 The descriptor set number is optional; if missing, it will be zero.
+RW/append/consume structured buffers have associated counters, which will occupy their own Vulkan descriptors.
+``[vk::counter_binding(Z)]`` can be attached to a RW/append/consume structured buffers to specify the binding number for the associated counter to ``Z``.
+Note that the set number of the counter is always the same as the main buffer.

 Implicit binding number assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~